AHCCCS Grants Initiatives

-The Division of Grants and Innovation (DGI) pursues, implements, and oversees all grants administered by the agency and is responsible for advancing AHCCCS' clinical and quality strategies for Integrated System of Care, the Arizona crisis system, and the AHCCCS Housing Program.
+The Division of Behavioral Health and Housing (DBHH) pursues, implements, and oversees all grants administered by the agency and is responsible for advancing AHCCCS' clinical and quality strategies for Integrated System of Care, the Arizona crisis system, and the AHCCCS Housing Program.

-Many of the grants DGI oversees are federal grants, including the Substance Abuse Block Grant (SABG), the Mental Health Block Grant (MHBG), other federal grants related to prevention and treatment services, as well as discretionary grants including the State Pilot Grant Program for Treatment for Pregnant and Postpartum Women (PPW-PLT), emergency COVID-19 grants, crisis counseling, the State Opioid Response grants.
+Many of the grants DBHH oversees are federal grants, including the Substance Use Prevention, Treatment and Recovery Services Block Grant (SUBG formerly known as SABG), the Mental Health Block Grant (MHBG), other federal grants related to prevention and treatment services, as well as discretionary grants including the State Pilot Grant Program for Treatment for Pregnant and Postpartum Women (PPW-PLT), emergency COVID-19 grants, crisis counseling, the State Opioid Response grants.

-The DGI Integrated System of Care (ISOC) team is responsible for the oversight of all child and adult behavioral health service provision across all contracted Managed Care Organizations (MCO’s).
+The DBHH Integrated System of Care (ISOC) team is responsible for the oversight of all child and adult behavioral health service provision across all contracted Managed Care Organizations (MCO’s).

-The DGI crisis team coordinates activities related to grant implementation, Medicaid and Non-Medicaid related supports for child/adolescent/adult initiatives and advancements throughout the crisis continuum in Arizona.
+The DBHH crisis team coordinates activities related to grant implementation, Medicaid and Non-Medicaid related supports for child/adolescent/adult initiatives and advancements throughout the crisis continuum in Arizona.

-The DGI finance team manages the daily Non-TXIX and grant financial processes for state appropriated, non-appropriated, and federal grant funds, along with AHCCCS housing projects and requests.
+The DBHH finance team manages the daily Non-TXIX and grant financial processes for state appropriated, non-appropriated, and federal grant funds, along with AHCCCS housing projects and requests.

 Grants Currently In Application Process